Plant Problem Lab

 Brown Tips

 Brown tips and brown spots are often grouped together, but they do not behave the same way.
-This hub helps you decide whether the damage is old tip burn, active spotting, scorch, pest pressure, dry air, mineral buildup, or a root problem.
+Use the shape, texture, and timing of the damage to separate old tip burn, active spotting, scorch, pest pressure, dry air, mineral buildup, and root problems.

 brown tips on houseplantsbrown spots vs brown tipscrispy leaf edgesbrown tips from tap waterbrown leaf damage after watering